Lyndhurst, Hampshire: The Bisterne Dragon

-Transport links
+Transport

-The village is the meeting point of the A35, which runs northeast to southwest between Southampton and Bournemouth, and the A337 which runs north to south between Cadnam on the M27, and Lymington, a ferry port for the Isle of Wight on the south coast.
+The village is the meeting point of the A35 road, which runs northeast to southwest between Southampton and Bournemouth, and the A337 which runs north to south between Cadnam on the M27 motorway, and Lymington, a ferry port for the Isle of Wight on the south coast.
 To deal with the large volume of traffic through the village, there is a one-way system.
 This in effect turns the major roads of the village into a roundabout.

 It has long been mooted that the solution to Lyndhurst's traffic problem is to build a bypass through the surrounding National Park forest land.
-In 1947 the Government's Baker Report accepted that a bypass might be necessary, and provision was made in the New Forest Act 1949 to construct roads through the forest with the consent of the Verderers.
+In 1947 the government's Baker Report accepted that a bypass might be necessary, and provision was made in the New Forest Act 1949 to construct roads through the forest with the consent of the Verderers.
 Public inquiries were held in 1975 and 1983.
 On both occasions the various routes proposed by the county council were opposed by the Verderers as being detrimental to the environment.
 The Verderers stated that they would not oppose a less harmful route.

 The last serious attempt at a Lyndhurst Bypass Bill was rejected in July 1988.
 In 2006 Lyndhurst Parish Council again called for a bypass, and proposed that the road followed the route suggested in 1983 but with a 400 m cut-and-cover tunnel.

 Although Lyndhurst itself does not have a railway station, it is served by Ashurst New Forest railway station, three miles (3 mi) away, which was for many years named Lyndhurst Road railway station.
 It is also only four miles (4 mi) from Brockenhurst and under 4 miles from Beaulieu Road station – all these stations are on the South West Main Line to London and Weymouth, serving Bournemouth and Southampton.
 Bus services operated by Bluestar run frequently to Southampton and Lymington.
 There are also two daily National Express coach departures to London Victoria.
 The New Forest Tour, an open-top bus tour run in the summer, starts and finishes in Lyndhurst.

+Sport

+Lyndhurst Football Club were founded in 1885 and are one the oldest in the county.
+They are based at Wellands Road and have teams playing in both the Hampshire Premier League and Southampton League.
+Over the years, the club have won numerous trophies – most notably in 2005 when they lifted the Southampton Senior Cup at St. Mary's Stadium.

+Established in 1936, Lyndhurst & Ashurst Cricket Club play at Beaulieu Road and run numerous sides.
+The first team are long serving members of the Hampshire League.